Table of Contents

 Encourage your child to ask the dentist questions.

 Parents don't always have the answers to the many questions children have.
-Leave it in the hands of those who know best; encourage your little ones to ask the dentist everything they want to know.
-In this way, they will feel much more confident, establishing a closer relationship with the professional who will attend to them.
+Leave it to those who know best.
+Encourage your little ones to ask the dentist everything they want to know. everything they want to know.

 Practice relaxation techniques

-Sitting for a few long minutes in the strange chair at the dentist's office is not pleasant for any child.
-Especially if they are quite active children who can't sit still for long periods of time, it helps to practice relaxation techniques before and during the appointment.
+Sitting for a few long minutes in the strange chair at the dentist's office is not pleasant for any child. is not pleasant for any child.
+Especially if they are quite active children who can't sit still for long.

 Keep your child entertained

-There are also endless minutes in the waiting room before going to see the dentist.
-In children's offices, waiting rooms often have toys and books to keep kids entertained.
-If this isn't the case with your dentist, bring along a toy to keep your child's mind occupied before you go in.
+Those minutes in the waiting room before going to see the dentist are endless for some children.
+In children's offices, waiting rooms often have toys and books to keep children entertained. toys and books to keep the children entertained.

 Choose a suitable schedule

-The choice of time to go to the dentist influences the level of anxiety suffered by adults, imagine in the case of children!
-For this reason, it is best to avoid those hours when children are more restless, or excessively tired, so that the little ones can cope much better.
+The choice of the time to go to the dentist influences the level of anxiety suffered by adults, just imagine in the case of children!
+For this reason it is best to avoid those hours when children are more restless or excessively tired, so that they can cope much better.so that they can cope much better.

-If possible, experts recommend bringing children to the dentist's office in the morning.
-First thing in the morning or right after school are the best times for children to be in the best mood.
+If possible, experts recommend taking children to the dentist's office in the morning.
+First thing in the morning, or right after school, are the best times for children to be in a better mood and in better spirits.are the best times for children to be in the best mood.

-We must not forget that oral health care begins in children with the eruption of the first milk teeth, and that the role of the dentist is essential throughout their lives.
-Prevent children's fear of going to the dentist from being a problem so that your children learn to take care of their teeth properly.
+We must not forget that oral health care begins in children with the eruption of the first milk teeth, and that the role of the dentist is fundamental throughout their lives.
+Prevent your children's fear of going to the dentist from becoming a problem so that your children learn to take care of their teeth properly.